The response of pro-life Christians to abortion mirrors the response of anti-slavery Christians to slavery

 Second only to abortion, the sin of slavery is rightly considered one of the worst injustices to ever take place in the United States.
 More than a mere denial of liberty, slavery doomed millions of valuable human beings to a lifetime of poverty, illiteracy, abuse and degradation.
 It encouraged rape, familial neglect and even murder.
 Surely, if there was ever a problem that warranted a strong, united and immediate response from the Church, this was it.

 The United States became independent in 1776, and slavery was abolished 89 years later by the 13th Amendment to the US Constitution.
 As we know, not all Christians of that era considered slavery to be unjust.
 But what about those who did?
-What was the response of anti-slavery Christians?
+What was the response of most anti-slavery Christians?

 STRONG WORDS AND HOLLOW PROMISES